-Jesus' death and blood are tied to our justification in the past.
-Similar words are used to refer to our experience in the past.
+Jesus' death and blood are tied to our justification and our reconciliation to God in the past.
+Similar words are used to refer to the rest of our salvation experience in the past.
 We die to our old life, and in baptism we are buried with Christ.
 Our salvation, in the sense of our entrance into Christ, happens purely by faith, apart from works.
 We can never work ourselves into being born again or into becoming new creatures.

 Once that happens, however, we are told not to grow weary in doing good (Gal.
 6:9).
 We are told that we must live by the Spirit and put to death the deeds of body (Rom.
 8:13).
 This happens by Christ's life rather than by his death.
 While the power belongs to Christ, the choice belongs to us.
 If we live according to the flesh, we will die, we are told, but if we put to death the deeds of the body, then we will live.

 We can only put the deeds of the body to death by the Spirit.
 We do not have the power otherwise.
 But the choice to live by the Spirit is ours, and we are commanded repeatedly (especially in Rom.
 8 and Gal.
 5) to do so.

 As Paul says, if by the Spirit we put to death the deeds of the body, then (and only then) we will live.
 In Galatians 6:8-9, Paul ties this to good works ("doing good").
 If we don't grow weary in doing good, then we will reap.
 The context makes it clear he is talking about reaping eternal life at the judgment.

 This is important, you should not miss it.

 Paul does say that salvation is by faith apart from works (sola fide), but he also often mentions works.
 Whenever he says salvation is by faith, he is speaking in the past tense of our deliverance from sin and our new birth in Jesus.

 In contrast, whenever he says salvation is by works, he is talking about the judgment and going to heaven.